atmosbear/PixelMaker/README.md

 Hi!
 I'm Nate.
 Welcome to my pixel creator.

+AS OF RIGHT NOW, THIS IS A WORK IN PROGRESS!
+I will update regularly.

 I created this as a way to show some of my JavaScript and TypeScript skills.

 Design Decisions: